raywa04/CS4348-Project2/devlog.md

   - Simulate transaction inside safe with a second sleep (10–50ms).
 - Continue to follow logging format for manager/safe interactions (3 lines: going to, using, done).

+# Devlog Entry - [04-10-2025, 1:30AM] (Session Begins)

+## Thoughts So Far:

+With teller-customer communication now working smoothly, it's time to move forward with the next two shared resources: **the manager and the safe**.

+Both require semaphores to limit access:
+- **Manager**: Only 1 teller can interact with the manager at a time, and only when the customer transaction is a "Withdraw".
+- **Safe**: Max 2 tellers can be in the safe at once, for all transactions.

+We’ll simulate each interaction with appropriate logging and a sleep to represent time spent.

+## Plan for This Session:

+### Goal:
+- Add manager and safe access to the teller transaction flow.
+- Use semaphores to control access:
+  - 1-teller `manager_lock`
+  - 2-teller `safe_lock`
+- Simulate manager interaction (withdrawals only) with sleep (5–30ms).
+- Simulate safe transaction with sleep (10–50ms).
+- Log each access with 3 lines: going to, using, done using.

+### Steps:
+1. Create `manager_lock = Semaphore(1)` and `safe_lock = Semaphore(2)`.
+2. Inside each teller’s transaction logic:
+   - If transaction is "Withdraw", acquire manager, sleep, release.
+   - Regardless of transaction, acquire safe, sleep, release.
+3. Add logging before, during, and after each access to the manager and safe.
+4. Test that only 1 teller talks to the manager at a time, and no more than 2 use the safe simultaneously.